DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 * reassessing their workload and deciding what tasks to prioritise

-* temporarily relieving of some duties
+* temporarily relieving them of some duties

 * giving staff time off to deal with a personal crisis

 * arranging external support, such as counselling or occupational health services

-* the flexible working hours policy – this policy aims to cater for the needs of all staff and wherever possible the principal supports requests from staff for reduced or part time working where personal circumstances mean that it would improve their work-life balance
+* the flexible working hours policy, which aims to cater for the needs of all staff

+* the principal supporting requests from staff for reduced or part-time working, where personal circumstances mean that it would improve their work-life balance

 * completing a risk assessment and following through with any actions identified